airalab/robonomics-wiki/docs/pt/how-to-build-collator-node.md

 ---
 title: How to build collator node from source
-cover_image: 'how-to-build-collator-node-pt.png'
 contributors: [dergudzon, Leemo94]
 translated: false
 ---